PrekshaNema25/PrekshaNema25.github.io/index.md

 # About Me
 <div style = "text-align: justify"> I am currently pursuing my Ph.D. under Dr. Mitesh M. Khapra and co-guided by Dr. Balaraman Ravindran at IIT Madras.
-I was an M.Tech student from 2015-2017.
+I joined as an M.Tech in 2015, but recently converted to Ph.D.
 I work on Deep Learning for Natural Language Processing. </div>

+# Work Experience
+I worked in Nvidia Graphics Pvt.
+Ltd. from June 2012 - June 2015 as a System Software Engineer.

+# Academic Details skjdkdj
+I have completed my B.Tech from Visvesvaraya National Institute of Technology
 # Contact:
 preksha [at] cse[dot]iitm[dot]ac[dot]in